Corporations are generally treated as their own “legal persons,” separate and distinct from their individual owners. A primary feature o...Read More

 Intellectual Property Lawyers

 At Fahey Schultz Burzych Rhodes PLC, we understand the ever-increasing value of intellectual property, and we believe that close interaction with our clients is the most efficient way to develop a strategy to protect their intellectual property rights.
-When clients come to Fahey Schultz Burzych Rhodes PLC for intellectual property matters, their needs are handled by attorneys who understand that thorough and ongoing discussion about IP concerns an important element in obtaining the broadest protection possible and often discover that combinations of different legal protections are appropriate.
-As the attorneys at Fahey Schultz Burzych Rhodes PLC come to understand your business products and services, we can anticipate your IP needs and issues that can arise in the future.
+When clients come to Fahey Schultz Burzych Rhodes PLC for intellectual property matters, their needs are handled by attorneys who understand that thorough and ongoing discussion about IP concerns are an important element in obtaining the broad protection and often discover that combinations of different legal protections are appropriate.
+As the attorneys at Fahey Schultz Burzych Rhodes PLC come to understand your business and its products and services, we can anticipate your IP needs and issues that can arise in the future.

 Trademark Law: Enforcement and Litigation